Introduction

 Drawing to a Losing Hand

 If a player is drawing to a hand that is unlikely to win even if completed, folding is often the correct decision.
-For example, chasing a flush or straight draw with only one card to come when the pot odds are unfavorable.
+For example, chasing a flush or straight draw with only one card to come when the pot odds are unfavourable.

 Overwhelmed by Community Cards

-Sometimes, the community cards create a board that heavily favors opponents' hands or completes potential strong combinations (such as a possible flush or straight).
+Sometimes, the community cards create a board that heavily favours opponents' hands or completes potential strong combinations (such as a possible flush or straight).
 In such cases, it's prudent to fold unless the player has a very strong hand themselves.

 Out of Position with Weak Hand